How sunmills work

 But what are solar panels and how do they work?

-These Sunmills (PV panels if you prefer) are made with thin slices of Silicon.
+Well, they’re made with thin slices of silicon.
 And the sun’s rays consist of photons.

 When photons from the sun hit the silicon they create an electrical charge.
 This charge is collected to form an electrical current.

-To make electricity from the Sun on a large scale – enough to power homes and businesses, through the grid – takes a lot of Sunmills, and we mean a lot.
+To generate electricity from the sun on a large scale – enough to power homes and businesses through the grid – takes a lot of sunmills, and we mean a lot.

-For example our first Sun Park is 1MW in size, occupying almost five acres of land and consisting of 5157 panels, joined together.
-It will make enough Green Electricity each year to power about 250 homes by the way.
+For example, our first sun park is 1MW in size, occupying almost five acres of land and consisting of 5157 panels, joined together.
+It will make enough green electricity each year to power about 250 homes.